-Have you ever noticed that there can sometimes be a ring around the Moon.
-In fact, if you look closely, it even looks a bit like a rainbow circling around the Moon.
-What’s going on with the Moon and the atmosphere to cause this Moon ring?
+Have you ever looked up on a clear night and noticed there’s a complete ring around the Moon?
+In fact, if you look closely, the ring can have a rainbow appearance, with bright spots on either side, or above and below.
+What’s going on with the Moon and the atmosphere to cause this effect?

 This ring surrounding the Moon is caused by the refraction of Moonlight (which is really reflected sunlight, of course) through ice crystals suspended in the upper atmosphere between 5-10 km in altitude.
 It doesn’t have to be winter, since the cold temperatures at high altitudes are below freezing any time of the year.
 Generally they’re seen with cirrus clouds; the thin, wispy clouds at high altitude.